mmariyam/Interactive-data-analysis/README.md

 textual descriptions/analysis, visualisations and interactive components.
 Please reference any online code that you may have based your analysis on.
 Aim to write compact and efficient code with some basic documentation.
-Please make sure you document the environment in which we should be able to run your code.
-This is to ensure that we can reproduce your results with minimum effort.